cmtonkinson/paste-logistic-settings-continued/description.md

 ![](https://gitlab.com/cmtonkinson/paste-logistic-settings-continued/-/raw/main/images/outserter.png?ref_type=heads)

-You can override the stack behavior with the "Output limit" mod setting.
-By default this is set to "0" (which is a special value meaning "one stack") but setting it to any positive integer will cause the inserter limit to be set to that specific value (not stacks).
-A common use case would be to set this to "1" if you didn't want to be buffering full stacks of things.

 #### Storage Chests
 Pasting to a storage chest will:
 1. Set the logistics filter of the storage chest to the item being copied